 Jesus said, “No man comes to the Father but by me,” and embraced him.

 Next in line a swarthy, kind-eyed man with white hair and full beard exclaimed “And I welcome you also!”

 He counseled Ruth and Arthur, “I am able to love my God because He gives me freedom to deny Him.”

 A farmwife in that area interrupted her evening chores, her eyes attracted toward Emerald Mound by the movement of large birds rising and circling in the distance.
 “Look over there,” she called to a child, “Something’s got the turkeys stirred up again.”

 Searching for GSOT outline: Home

 Header Images: Header, wild turkeys in morning light.
 I believe this comes from Dreamstime or Fotolia, but did not record the photographer.
 Emerald Mound, from the National Park Service.
 The author on Emerald Mound in January 2003, family photo.

 This was the book Heart to Heart by Allen Weisse, published in 2002.
 I must have found it lying on the coffee table or beside Daddy’s chair in the living room.
-This previous blog and this one quote segments from the interview.
+A previous blog and another one quote segments from the interview.

 Quotes at the end of blog are from the Bible, John 14:6, and from “Fireflies” by Rabindranath Tagore.
 The most profound exploration of spiritual freedom ever written came from a poet of Edom, who wrote the Book of Job incorporated by the Israelites into their canon, as explained in this previous blog.
 The natural world and animals pursuing their lives in a wilderness, described in God’s own words, depict freedom for us.